Fritz the Cat August 20, 2021

 1 Hr., 20 Mins.

-The movie, distractedly written and directed by Ralph Bashki, is set in New York City in the late 1960s; it finds its nucleus in the eponymous character, a saucer-eyed college student who, still trying to figure out his place in the world, is the type to earnestly proclaim that he wants to live every day like it’s his last.
-Increasingly, though, he finds himself sick of the white liberal types that define so much of the student body (though it’s important to note that everyone in the movie is an anthropomorphic animal; races are unsubtly implied).
-Naïve Fritz wants to experience what the world writ large has to offer rather than just read about and then critique its failings.
+The movie, distractedly written and directed by Ralph Bakshi, is set in New York City in the late 1960s.
+It finds its nucleus in the eponymous character, a saucer-eyed college student who, still trying to figure out his place in the world, is the type to earnestly proclaim that he wants to live every day like it’s his last.
+Increasingly, though, he finds himself sick of the white liberal types that define so much of his student body (though it’s important to note that everyone in the movie is an anthropomorphic animal; corresponding "races" are unsubtly implied).
+Naïve Fritz wants to experience what the world writ large has to offer rather than just read about and then critique its failings like his classmates seem to prefer to.
 (Mid-movie, Fritz skips an exam to hang out in a Harlem club to discuss “the race issue” he tells a skeptical listening companion he has diligently studied; in another breath, he bemoans the presumably racial “guilt complex” he has as a cat.)
-Soon Fritz is dropping out of NYU; the film swirls in his subsequent soul-search-driven misadventures, clogged with plumes of pot smoke, casual sex, and sudden outbursts of violence.
+Soon Fritz is dropping out of NYU, the film swirling in his subsequent soul-search-driven misadventures, clogged with plumes of pot smoke, casual sex, and sudden outbursts of violence.

-Outside of its generally decent white-liberal jabs, the satire is more blandly contemptuous than perceptive or probing — with an undercurrent of what seems to be relatively conservative scorn at odds with the film’s wider instances of forward-looking progressivism.
+The satire is mostly blandly contemptuous than perceptive or probing, with an undercurrent of what seems to be relatively conservative scorn at odds with the film’s wider instances of forward-looking progressivism.
 Black and Jewish characters never strike us as much more than mean-spirited stereotypes; radical leftists, as introduced toward the end of the movie, don’t really have their ideologies examined — the movie just reiterates ideas of radicals wanting to emptily destroy.
-Unsurprisingly, the police are portrayed as literal pigs who do little except create further chaos; it might be a little on the nose, but this also may be the movie’s most intuitive use of stereotype.
+Unsurprisingly, the police are portrayed as literal pigs who do little except create further chaos; it might be a little on the nose, but this also may be the movie’s most intuitive use of cliché.